 'Tis the season for scary screen time, and while Australia doesn't quite have the same effect as, say, cosying up on the couch in the cold ready to be absolutely rattled, you can bet we'll be indulging in the best Halloween movies regardless.
 From the classics to the cultic, all star casts meet famed directors and some very 90s special effects.

 To celebrate, we're compiling a list of our favourite watches for the spooky season.
 Some are more comedic, while others are truly quite dark.
-Whichever way you fare, we're hoping the below will get you in the spirit or at the very least, provide some outfit inspiration for those who plan to venture out.
+Whichever way you fare, we're hoping the 20 below options will get you in the spirit or at the very least, provide some outfit inspiration for those who plan to venture out.

 An opening option like no other.
 When Phoenix-based secretary Marion Crane stops at the Bates Motel after stealing from her employer, she meets its suspicious and creepy owner, Norman Bates.
 After Crane is murdered by a shadowy figure in the shower scene that made history, the story unravels into the perfect nightmare.
 Psycho has been declared countless times as a work of art, and we’re not inclined to disagree.